 - A way to generate revenue

-When you look at that list, you realize that some serious thought should be placed into your website content development.
+When you look at that list, you realize that some serious thought should be placed into your website content creation strategy.
 The question is, how do you do it?

 Although tastes vary, in general there are stylistic characteristics most top-rated websites include: